Musée National de la Marine

-In 2017, Snøhetta and h2o architects won the competition for the renovation of the Musée National de la Marine, the National Navy Museum in Paris.
-By adding a touch of novelty to one of the most significant landmarks in Paris, the architects will introduce a contemporary scenography that tells the story of the French Navy, the discovery of the oceans and life at sea.
+In 2017, Snøhetta and H2O architects won the competition for the renovation of the Musée National de la Marine, the National Navy Museum in Paris.
+By adding a touch of novelty to one of the most significant landmarks in Paris, a contemporary scenography will be introduced that tells the story of the French Navy, the discovery of the oceans and life at sea.
 The spatial experience of the museum will be improved, and the space will be adapted to all types of museum-goers: From young children to more seasoned visitors.

 The National Musée de la Marine is located the iconic Palais de Chaillot on Paris’ Right Bank.
 It is the main French institution entirely dedicated to the French maritime history and hosts an important collection of paintings, models and maritime artefacts.
 Overlooking the Eiffel Tower and the surrounding Champ de Mars on the other side of the Seine, this masterpiece of the French art deco style was conceived in 1937 by architects Carlu, Boileau and Azéma on the site of the former Palais de Trocadéro.
 Famous for its large esplanade separating the east and west wings of the building, the Palais Chaillot houses three museums, among them the Musée de la Marine, located in the western aisle, Aile du Passy.

 Two new mezzanines with curved glass facades will provide visitors with panoramic views overlooking the exhibition spaces, creating a better visualization of the some of the larger art pieces of the museum.
 A special role will be given to the Head Pavilion, which was previously dedicated to administrative and research purposes.
 The space will be connected to the exhibition gallery and its floors will be opened up to create a vertical space with an exceptional view of the Seine and the Left Bank and the exhibition space itself.

 Musée nationale de la Marine / OPPIC, maîtrise d’ouvrage déléguée.